vaibhav90/geospatial-precipitation-pipeline/README.md

 # Total Precipitation Data Processing and Query Pipeline

 This project aims to process and query global precipitation data (Year 2022) from ARCO ERA5 using a geospatial indexing method (H3) for efficient queries based on both time and location.
-The project will show share how one can productionize such a data processing pipeline and make it scalable for large-scale data processing on a resource-constrained environment.
+The project will share how one can productionize such a data processing pipeline and make it scalable for robust querying on a resource-constrained environment.

 ## 1. Machine Configuration